If you have children with learning disabilities, here’s how to help them face educational obstacles, and make school go much more smoothly.

 School can be a daunting place for any child.
-Add a learning disability like attention deficit hyperactivity disorder (ADHD), dyslexia, learning disorders, or a developmental disorder, and the frustrations can quickly mount.
+For children with a disability like attention deficit hyperactivity disorder (ADHD), dyslexia, learning disorders, or a developmental disorder, and the frustrations can quickly mount.
 As a parent, you can help your child face educational obstacles, and make school go much more smoothly.

 Before the first school bell rings, make sure your child is ready.
 Talk about expectations, walk through the school to become familiar with the schedule, and meet with teachers to get them on board with your child’s abilities and challenges.